top of page

 The New King James Version (NKJV) Protestant Bible is perhaps the most popular.

-The sale of The New International Version (NIV) surpassed King James in recent years.
+The sale of the New International Version (NIV) surpassed King James recently.

 The Bible is a bound collection of "individual books" translated from ancient manuscripts.